We've independently reviewed this article to make sure it's as accurate as we can make it.

 House Weight Calculator

-This calculator was put together according to the American Society of Civil Engineer’s (ASCE) Design Guide.
-Specifically, Chapter 3: Design Loads for Residential Buildings.
+The following calculator was put together according to the American Society of Civil Engineers (ASCE) Design Guide—specifically, Chapter 3: Design Loads for Residential Buildings.

 House Weight Estimates: Calculation Guideline